 StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

-The main reason people go to Prospect Point in Stanley Park is for the views!
+The primary reason people go to Prospect Point in Stanley Park is for the views!
 It has great views of West Vancouver and beyond, the Lions Gate Bridge, and boats coming and going from Burrard Inlet.

 There is a large gift shop at Prospect Point.
 It has lots of Canadian souvenirs.